 Political Science and International Relations staff are engaged in research across a wide range of topics.
 They are also often called upon by the government to offer policy advice, and the media for expert opinions on current affairs.

-Tutoring or marking work is often available for Political Science and International Relations MA and PhD students.
-To find our more please contact the Administrator, firstname.lastname@example.org.
-Further information can be found through the PSIR Resources page.
+Tutoring or marking work is often available for Political Science and International Relations postgraduate students.
+An application form can be requested from firstname.lastname@example.org

 Students who successfully complete a major in Political Science and/or International Relations will have the following attributes:

 - An understanding of the nature and significance of Politics in a variety of countries and/or an understanding of contemporary International Relations and world politics